BahaaMedhat1/Coffee-Shop-Analysis-using-MySQL/README.md

 ## Overview

-This project is a **Coffee Shop Sales Analysis** system built using MySQL.
-It includes database schema creation, data loading, and a series of queries to analyze and gain insights into the sales performance, customer behavior, and product popularity.
+This project is a Coffee Shop Sales Analysis system developed using MySQL to analyze sales performance, customer behavior, and product popularity.
+It includes database schema creation, data loading, and a series of exploratory data analysis (EDA) queries to derive actionable insights for business decision-making.

 ---